OneWeekCodeCamp/curriculum/day5/README.md

 In addition to this, you're going to push the code up to a new repo on GitHub.

+At the end of the day, those who want are invited to present their app before the rest of the class.

 ## Suggested goals

 * Create animations using Jquery to effect your pages content (e.g how the images are loaded on the page checkout JQuery's FadeIn and FadeOut methods).